Galaxy S9 and S9 Plus trade-in: Get up to $350 back for your old phone

 Now that Samsung finally announced its latest Galaxy S9 and S9 Plus phones at MWC 2018, you may be giving your current phone some side-eye.
 Fortunately, the company is continuing its trade-in program for old phones in the US, UK, Australia and China.
 Samsung said it will also include other "major European countries" so be sure to check if it's available in your country.

 Trade-ins will begin on March 2 and it only applies to new Galaxy phones (including the Galaxy S8, S8 Plus and Note 8 too) bought online directly from Samsung.com or through the Shop Samsung App.
-Depending on what phone you trade-in, in the US you can get up to $350 back.
+Depending on what phone you trade-in, you can get up to $350, £200 or AU$1,275 back.
 Of course, the money you get back depends on the worth of your old phone, so it's safe to say you'll receive less money the older your phone is and the worse shape it's in.

 So what phones are eligible?
 Check out the list below: